mrknmc/edi-notes/os.md

 Unlike semaphores, `csignal` does nothing if no process is waiting.

+### Advantage of monitors

-__Advantage of monitors__ - monitors enforce mutex and all the synchronisation is inside the monitor methods where it's easier to find and check.
+Monitors enforce mutex and all the synchronisation is inside the monitor methods where it's easier to find and check.

 ### The Readers/Writers Problem